 Feeling depressed can be situational.
 Like breaking up after a long relationship or being betrayed by your best friend.

-Situations, that result in feeling depressed, are just temporary and with time and actionable steps they sort of…most of the time…resolve on their own.
+Situations, that result in feeling depressed, are just temporary and with time and actionable steps they sort of resolve on their own.
+Hopefully.

 However, if you are depressed sometimes waiting it out doesn’t do much at all.
 If anything, waiting it out can do more harm than good.